 Just like her writings, which tend to call out City Hall over excessive staffing and high employee costs, Winkler's gubernatorial campaign is taking aim at public sector unions.

-As governor, Winkler said, she would "call out every bill that is union inspired, and I will call out every legislator who introduces such a bill."
+As governor, Winkler said, she will "call out every bill that is union inspired, and I will call out every legislator who introduces such a bill."

 "I just think we have to be aware of their huge power.
 I don't think the public employee unions are viable.
 I don't think they should exist," Winkler said in an interview.